 mysqld is available.

-convention.
-(See Using Options on the Command Line in the
+Using Options on the Command Line in the MySQL Reference

-lists the names with underscores, to match the output of the
+lists the parameter names with underscores, to match the output of

 SHOW VARIABLES statement.